bsempir0x65/CTF_Writeups/Asis_Qualifier_CTF_2021/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/Asis_Qualifier_CTF_2021/img/factory_libre.png" alt="factory_libre" width="75%" height="75%">

-Cause this was also the hint in the Challenge description we started to google it.
-We only found unusful garbage like this [Misco-graphy](https://www.facebook.comMISCO.Refractometer/).
-So still no clue whats the deal with Misco-graphy but we were sure that we have something embeded in the file, cause thats the way our evilfriends hide whatever they want.
+Because this was also the hint in the challenge description we started to google it.
+We only found unuseful garbage like this [Misco-graphy](https://www.facebook.comMISCO.Refractometer/).
+So still no clue what's the deal with Misco-graphy but we were sure that we have something embeded in the file, because thats the way our evil friends hide whatever they want.
-So we used binwalk to check if any other files based on their header were in the pdf.
+Then we used binwalk to check if any other files based on their header were in the pdf.
 So we ran binwalk.
 ```console
 # binwalk factory.pdf